brannerchinese/stockscrape/README.md

 Notes
 -----

-This version is not a true scraper; it merely downloads individual web pages and uses simple regex to isolate the most recent day's headlines.
-I intend to use this as a foundation for a true scraper.

 Output contains first a table of stock prices and related data, from the Yahoo API, followed by a list of recent headlines for each stock ticker.
 The LaTeX package `longtable` is used, to allow breaking of tables across pages if they exceed the amount of available space on the first page.

+This version scrapes the Yahoo financial news site using Beautiful Soup 4.

 New in this version
 -------------------
-1. Refactored to modularize all major processes, for easier testing and improvement.
-1. Main program now runs from top level of directory; input and output files are all in subdirectories.
-1. Improved commenting and docstrings.
-1. Version for Python 2.7 relegated to `PREVIOUS_VERSIONS/`.
+1. Main file now named `stockscrape.py`, rather than `stockscrape32.py`.
+1. Program uses Beautiful Soup 4 for scraping.
+1. Small improvements to LaTeX escaping and column widths in initial table.
+1. Print statements for debugging have been commented out.

 ---

 Past versions:

+ * 0.4, 20130214
  * 0.3, 20130213
  * 0.2, 20130213
  * 0.1, 20130212